 Healthcare employment challenges exacerbated health IT and data sharing issues, the report added.
 Some stakeholders said that their practices needed more resources to train staff about EHR systems, data entry, and analysis required for value-based reimbursement model participation.

-Dispersed patients, provide resistance hindered population health management programs
+Dispersed patients, provider resistance hindered population health management programs

 Many small and rural practices faced trouble implementing population health management care delivery because of patient preferences and locations as well as provider resistance to change.